 - After the End: A meteor impact thrust society back into the dark ages, from which it is only just emerging.

-- Alas, Poor Villain: Among the earliest RPGs to do this, especially with the Big Bad.
+- Alas, Poor Villain: It does this with the Big Bad.
 It's mentioned that Dhaos actually was trying to save his own people who needed mana to live whereas your races didn't, and that if you look at it from their perspective, you're the villains.
 Whenever Arche would bring up this possibility, Cress would just begin shouting at her.

 - Amnesiac Dissonance: In Narikiri Dungeon, Dio and Mell discover that their past selves are Dios and Meltia, the two people responsible for destroying the World Tree of Derris-Kharlan, turning it into a wasteland and kicking off the events that led to Tales of Phantasia.